 Another entity type (i.e., Corporation) must not reserve the surname.

 The spelling of the business entity’s official title(s) must not conflict with any existing company or trademark names in Utah.

 Duration of a Jointly Filed Utah Corporation Formation

-The duration of a jointly filed Utah corporation formation is typically six months.
-However, the actual timeframe for completing the required filings with the Utah Secretary of State will vary depending on the complexity of your business structure.
+The term of a jointly filed Utah corporation formation is typically six months.
+However, the actual timeframe for completing the required filings with the Utah Secretary of State varies depending on how complicated your company’s structure is.

 Jointly filed Utah Corporation formation is a simplified way to form and operate a business in Utah.
 The process of jointly filing your Utah corporation formation requires the collaboration of only two persons, both of whom must be residents of Utah.
 This simplified process allows incredible speed and accuracy when seeking business information or filing taxes.

 The joint filing process for Utah corporation formation begins with each partner signing a certificate of organization, also known as an article of incorporation.
 This document sets forth the organization’s basic legal structure, including its name, written bylaws, and authorized capitalization.
 After both partners have signed the certificate of organization, they file it with the appropriate state office.